johnbintz/jasmine-headless-webkit/index.md

 ## Qt 4.7.X

 The gem is compiled using **qt4-qmake** and you will need Qt 4.7.x or greater.
+The version you have installed should be detected correctly, and the appropriate message for installing Qt should be given if it's wrong.
+If it's not, please file a new issue!

+### Manually checking the Qt version

 Test that qt4-qmake it is installed and verify your version.
      qmake --version